 Submission Guidelines: Articles and Field Notes

-Initial submissions should consist of the following MS Word documents (.docx) and PDF file formatted in the following manner, which enables blind peer review:
+Manuscript articles and field notes should be submitted to the editors in electronic format.
+An initial submission should consist of the following MS Word documents (.docx) and PDF file formatted in the following manner, which enables blind peer review:

 Submission Guidelines: Book Reviews

 Book reviews should be submitted to the editor in electronic format by email as an MS Word document (.docx).

 Book reviews must be headed with this information: author of the book, title, place of publication, publisher, date, number of pages, number of color and black-and-white illustrations, price, and ISBN.
 The review author’s name and institutional affiliation should appear at the bottom of the text.